 3.1 The inspectors observed lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with members of staff and with the chair of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended registrations and chapel.
+They held discussions with members of staff and with the chair of governors, the trust CEO and another trustee, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended house assemblies.
 Inspectors visited boarding houses and the learning support and educational resource areas.
 The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.